 Ask anyone where to drink at in Budapest and ruin bars will surely be the most people thing mentioned, especially Szimpla Kert.
 Ruin Pubs are found all throughout old District VII in the ruins of abandoned buildings and stores.
 It’s a one of a kind experience to just stop in a have a look around, even if you don’t drink.

-Located at Fisherman’s Bastion and a stones throw from Matthias Church, this cute little family run Confectionery is a perfect spot to stop and have coffee and homemade pastry cake, if you can get a table!
+Ruszwurm Confectionery is located at Fisherman’s Bastion and a stones throw from Matthias Church, this cute little family run confectionery is a perfect spot to stop and have coffee and homemade pastry cake, if you can get a table!

 Local Foods To Try In Budapest: